Want to learn guitar? You’re in the right place.

 There are two main categories of chords, what we call open chords and ‘barre chords’ or ‘movable chords’.
 In the case of the ‘barre’ chord (often abbreviated to ‘bar chord’) the first finger on your fretting hand bars all the notes so that you can move the chord up and down the fretboard.
 These chords tend to be tricky to play, not recommended for the beginner guitarist.

 Fortunately, like you’ll find in most parts of learning the guitar, there are tried and tested methods for learning every element of the guitar that you need to just learn and incorporate into your playing.
-I’ll serve up the systems that I recommend here, which you’ll find tend to be most accepted and trusted ways of learning.

 A great way to make chords come to life is to learn songs.
 Once you have grasped the shapes and are kind of familiar with moving between them, start looking for easy songs to play.
 Remember some of the most memorable songs in existence are only three chords so just with a few basic shapes you can create music!